Klaas de Vries (Labour Party)

-De Vries remained in active in national politics, he was elected as a Member of the Senate after the Senate election of 2007, taking office on 12 June 2007 serving as a frontbencher and spokesperson for Foreign Affairs and chairing several parliamentary committees.
+De Vries remained in active in national politics, he was elected to the Senate after the 2007 Senate election, taking office on 12 June 2007 serving as a frontbencher and spokesperson for foreign affairs and chairing several parliamentary committees.
 De Vries also became active in the public sector and occupied numerous seats as a nonprofit director on several boards of directors and supervisory boards (Humanist Association, Parliamentary Documentation Center, Transnational Institute, International Fellowship of Reconciliation, Atlantic Association, Institute for Multiparty Democracy, ProDemos and the International Institute of Social History) and served on several state commissions and councils on behalf of the government (Council for Public Administration, Cadastre Agency, Advisory Council for Spatial Planning and Public Pension Funds APB) and as an advocate, lobbyist and activist for the Anti-war movement, Humanitarianism and Democracy.
 De Vries also worked as a sport administrator for the Olympic Committee*Dutch Sports Federation (NOC*NSF) and also served as a distinguished professor of Governmental Studies, Public administration and Political history at the Radboud University Nijmegen from 1 June 2009 until 10 October 2012.
-In November 2014 De Vries announced his retirement from national politics and that he wouldn't stand for the Senate election of 2015 and continued to serve until the end of the parliamentary term on 9 June 2015.
+In November 2014 De Vries announced his retirement from national politics and that he would not stand for the 2015 Senate election and continued to serve until the end of the parliamentary term on 9 June 2015.